AI Engineer Summit 2025: 7 Insights for Tech Leaders

 AccountabilityEvery generated code block has an owner

 Your Leverage: Invest in validation infrastructure now.
-Teams that establish testing pipelines for AI-generated code today will win the race for maintainability tomorrow.
+Teams that build testing pipelines for AI-generated code today will win the race for maintainability tomorrow.

 2. From Agents to Skills